Percona-QA/percona-qa/README.md

 For a video introduction to some of the scripts, see: https://www.percona.com/blog/2015/03/17/free-mysql-qa-and-bash-linux-training-series/

-It is a requirement for many scripts to work that sudo is enabled and working (and should not request a password) for the user who is using these scripts.
+Please Note: For the scripts to run successfully, it is required that sudo is enabled and working and should not request a password.

 # Files #